NextronSystems/analysis-cockpit-manual/changelog/log.rst

       - Cluster configuration
     * - Change
       - Using timesyncd instead of ntpd.
 We recommend to check your NTP settings in the UI after upgrade
-    * -
+    * - Change
-      - Support for ASGARD Installer
+      - Improved sync performance between Management Center and Analysis Cockpit